 Benefit Description You Pay

 Infertility services (cont.)

+Not covered: All charges

+• Infertility services after voluntary sterilization

+Assisted reproductive technology (ART) procedures, such as:

+• artificial insemination

+• in vitro fertilization

-embryo transfer and gamete intra-fallopian transfer (GIFT) All charges
+• embryo transfer and gamete intra-fallopian transfer (GIFT)

-• intravaginal insemination (IVI)
+intravaginal insemination (IVI)

 • intracervical insemination (ICI)

 • intrauterine insemination (IUI)

-Services and supplies related to ART procedures
+• Services and supplies related to ART procedures

-• Cost of donor sperm
+Cost of donor sperm

 • Cost of donor egg

 Allergy care

-• Testing and treatment, including materials (such as allergy serum) PPO: Services in a physician's office\$20 copayment (No deductible), \$30 copayment for specialist care (No deductible)
+Testing and treatment, including materials (such as allergy serum) Allergy injections PPO: Services in a physician's office\$20 copayment (No deductible), \$30 copayment for specialist care (No deductible)

-Allergy injections Services outside the physician's office-15% of the Plan allowance
+Services outside the physician's office-15% of the Plan allowance

 Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount

 Note: The allergy services are included in the office visit copayment if performed during an office visit with a PPO provider.

 Not covered: All charges

 • Food tests

 • RAST tests

 • End point titration techniques

 Sublingual allergy desensitization

 • Hair analysis

 Treatment therapies

 Chemotherapy and radiation therapy PPO: 15% of the Plan allowance

 Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount

-those transplants listed on pages 32 and 33.
+those transplants listed on pages 34-36.
 Note: The Plan pays for services, supplies, and tests rendered for

 • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy the direct treatment of cancer under Special features, Section 5 (g).

 Growth hormone therapy (GHT) Respiratory and inhalation therapies Note: The Plan pays for services, supplies, and testing for kidney (renal) dialysis under Special features, Section 5(g).

-Note: Drugs used in treatment therapies are covered under Prescription drug benefits in Section 5(f).
+Treatment theranies - continued on next page